ZhanyuGuo/monoscaledepth/README.md

 # README

+**This work is based on [manydepth](https://www.github.com/nianticlabs/manydepth).**

 ## Environment

-- Change your anaconda's channels to get the best download speed.
+- Change your anaconda's channels to get the best download

   ```bash
   conda config --show-sources